Cynodon dactylon / Bermuda Grass / Couch Grass / Kweek Gras / Cape Royal grass seed – for turf / lawn use!

 Soil requirements: Grows on a wide range of soils, but best in relatively fertile, well-drained soils.
 Adapted over a broad range of soil pH (4.5-8.5), but grows best when the pH is above 5.5.
 Good tolerance of salinity, but makes only slow growth under saline conditions (maximum yields up to EC 7 mmhos/cm), 50% of maximum at 15 mmhos/cm, and nil at 22.5 mmhos/cm (1 mmho/cm = 1 dS/m).
 Can use irrigation water with salinity up to 10.8 dS/cm for plants growing in sand, to 6.1 dS/cm in loam, and to 3.6 dS/cm in clay< /A > .
 Generally not tolerant of high aluminium saturation, although some varieties appear more tolerant than others.

-Moisture: Usually occurs over an average annual rainfall range of 625-1,750 mm, but down to 550 mm, and up to 4,300 mm.
+Moisture: Bermuda Grass usually occurs over an average annual rainfall range of 625-1,750 mm, but down to 550 mm, and up to 4,300 mm.
 Very drought tolerant by virtue of rhizome survival through drought-induced dormancy over periods of up to 7 months.
 Tolerates at least several weeks of deep flooding.

-Reproductive development: Flowers throughout the growing season.
+Reproductive development: Bermuda Grass flowers throughout the growing season.
 Wind pollinated.

-Fertiliser: Survives at low fertility possibly due to non-symbiotic N fixation in the rhizosphere, measured at 30 kg/ha N in a 100-day period.
+Fertiliser: Bermuda Grass survives at low fertility possibly due to non-symbiotic N fixation in the rhizosphere, measured at 30 kg/ha N in a 100-day period.
 Responds well to improved fertility, with applications of a minimum of 10 kg/ha/month N and up to 60 kg/ha/month N necessary for moderate to high productivity, particularly in some of the improved hybrids.

-Compatibility (with other species): C. dactylon is very competitive, particularly in fertile soils, and only aggressive legumes are capable of forming an association with it.
+Compatibility (with other species): C. dactylon / Bermuda Grass is very competitive, particularly in fertile soils, and only aggressive legumes are capable of forming an association with it.
 It suppresses weeds well if kept mown or grazed closely and fertilised.

-Ability to spread: C. dactylon spreads rapidly by rhizomes and stolons, and also by seed.
+Ability to spread: C. dactylon / Bermuda Grass spreads rapidly by rhizomes and stolons, and also by seed.
 It can spread over 2 m/month during the growing season, a single plant forming a dense sward up to 25 m across in 2.5 years.

 Weed potential: It is difficult to eradicate with chemicals or cultivation, and can become a serious weed in cultivated land.
 Declared weed in over 80 countries.